1D Log Gases and the Renormalized Energy: Crystallization at Vanishing Temperature: Upper bound

 where $q_\ep$ is an integer, to be chosen later, and $\gamma$ is the constant in \eqref{assumpV3}.
 By \eqref{q0} and assumption \eqref{assumpV2}, we are sure to have $\bm'\ge \bw$ in $\E'_{\bw}:=[a_n, b_n]$.
 This fact also ensures that

 We also denote $\E_{\wb} :=\frac{1}{n}\E'_{\wb}$.

-Let $P$ be a probability on $\E\times\Lp$ which is as in the statement of Proposition \ref{construct}.
-Our goal is to construct a vector field $\j_n$ whose $W$ energy is close to $\int W\, dP$ and such that the associated $P_n$ (defined as the push-forward of the normalized Lebesgue measure on $\E$ by $x \mapsto \(x, \j( nx + \cdot)\)$) well approximates $P$, a probability measure as in the statement of Proposition \ref{construct}.
+Let $P$ be a probability on $\E\times\Lp$ which is as in the statement of Theorem~\ref{thuppb}.
+Our goal is to construct a vector field $\j_n$ whose $W$ energy is close to $\int W\, dP$ and such that the associated $P_n$ (defined as the push-forward of the normalized Lebesgue measure on $\E$ by $x \mapsto \(x, \j( nx + \cdot)\)$) well approximates $P$.

 In $[na, a_n]$ and $[b_n, nb]$, we approximate $\bm'(x)\,dx$ by a sum of Dirac masses at points appropriately spaced, and build an associated $\j_n$, whose contribution to the energy will shown to be negligible as $\wb\to 0$.
 We leave this part for the end.